Spectral rigidity of two-dimensional Liouville tori: Length-isospectral families of Liouville metrics: Proof of Theorem

+on the Liouville metric $g$ for \emph{fixed} nonzero integers $m, n$ and $k$, with respect to the considered topology.
+Indeed, an argument similar to part (1) shows that, with $m$, $n$ and $k$ fixed, both~\eqref{eq:NCC density goal 1} and~\eqref{eq:NCC density goal 2} are open conditions on $g$.
+The openness follows from the continuity of $g\mapsto \ell^{m,n}_g$ in the Liouville class, together with Lemma~\ref{lem:LSP stability} applied to the fixed class $(0,k)$ or $(k,0)$.
+Once both~\eqref{eq:NCC density goal 1} and~\eqref{eq:NCC density goal 2} are also shown to be dense conditions, we can find a $C^2$ neighborhood $\CU'$ of $g$ and $N > 0$ as in part (1) so that, for metrics in $\CU'$, NCC on $I$ reduces to finitely many conditions of these two types.
+Taking a finite intersection of these conditions gives an open and dense subset of $\CU'$ consisting of Liouville metrics satisfying NCC on $I$.

+Hence, we shall focus on proving the density of metrics $g$ satisfying~\eqref{eq:NCC density goal 1} and~\eqref{eq:NCC density goal 2}.
+We shall consider only~\eqref{eq:NCC density goal 1}; the proof of the other case is entirely symmetric.
+More concretely, we start with the case in which~\eqref{eq:NCC density goal 1} does \emph{not} hold, and construct arbitrarily small perturbations of $f_1$ appearing in the conformal factor of $g$ that break the coincidence.

-\underline{\textit{Step 3: density.}} The key idea is to choose an interval $I$ such that the annulus $I \times \T \subset \T^2$ does not intersect orbits in the homology classes $(0,k)$, $|k| \leq K$, and then perturb $f_1$ over $I$ to change $\ell^{m,n}_g$ without affecting $\bigcup_{1 \leq k \leq K} \CL^{0,k}(\T^2, g)$.
+The key idea is to choose an interval $J$ such that the annulus $J \times \T \subset \T^2$ does not intersect orbits in the homology class $(0,k)$, and then perturb $f_1$ on $J$ to change $\ell^{m,n}_g$ without affecting $\CL^{0,k}(\T^2, g)$.
 By Lemma~\ref{lem:length-liouville}, there are two types of closed geodesics contributing to $\CL^{0,k}(\T^2, g)$: those contained in a circle $\{x_1\}\times\T$ for some critical point $x_1$ of $f_1$, and those not contained in such circles.
-In the first case, the geodesics are $k$-fold iterates of a $(0,1)$ closed geodesic lying on a critical torus.\footnote{If $x_1$ is a local minimum of $f_1$, then this geodesic is hyperbolic and corresponds to the separatrix in the phase diagram.}
+In the first case, the geodesics are $|k|$-fold iterates of a $(0,1)$ closed geodesic lying on a critical torus.\footnote{If $x_1$ is a local minimum of $f_1$, then this geodesic is hyperbolic and corresponds to the separatrix in the phase diagram.} In the second case, the geodesics oscillate around geodesics of the first type that correspond to a local maximum of $f_1$.
+We now focus on this second case.
+The heuristic is that, for bounded length, such geodesics cannot get too close to a geodesic of the first type that corresponds to a local minimum of $f_1$.

-We now focus on the second type.
-Note that by a small perturbation, we can always assume $f_1$ is nonconstant, so the set of critical points of $f_1$ is not the entire $\T$.
-Recall that by Lemma~\ref{lem:length-liouville}, such geodesics are associated with $n \in \Z_{>0}$ and satisfy
+Let us fix nonzero $m$, $n$ and $k$ from now.
+To obtain this perturbation interval $J$, let us assume, without loss of generality, that $f_1$ belongs to the open and dense set of Morse functions on $\T$; that is, all critical points of $f_1$ are nondegenerate.
+Recall that, by Lemma~\ref{lem:length-liouville}, such geodesics are associated with $j \in \Z_{>0}$ and satisfy